-Facelift High SMAS technology?
-Questions to PD Dr. Mathias Tremp
+Facelift High SMAS technique?
+Questions for PD Dr Mathias Tremp

-The traditional techniques of face lifting by means of primary skin removal have a short duration of action and poor wound healing with visible scarring.
-The problem is the high elasticity during wound healing.
-Studies show that with the so-called SMAS technique (= superficial musculoaponeurotic system), in which the midface is also treated, a more natural result with long-term effect can be achieved.
+The traditional techniques of facelifts by primarily skin removal have a short duration of effect and poor wound healing with visible scarring.
+The problem is the high tension during wound healing.
+Studies show that with the so-called SMAS technique (= superficial musculoaponeurotic system), in which the midface is also treated, a more natural result with a long-term effect can be achieved.

 How does the "High SMAS technique" work?

-If the SMAS flap is tightened below the zygomatic arch, the effect on the midface and eye region is missing.
+When the SMAS flap is tightened below the zygomatic arch, the effect on the midface and eye region is missing.
 Only the lower half of the cheek is lifted.
-With the "High SMAS technique", the SMAS flap is raised higher, above the zygomatic arch.
-This allows a simultaneous tightening of the midface, cheek area and jaw area.
+With the "High SMAS technique" the SMAS flap is lifted higher, above the zygomatic arch.
+This allows simultaneous tightening of the midface, cheek area and jawline.